Cool Cities Lab

 Overview

+This layer shows a modeled implementation of shade structures within parks.
+The structures are assumed to be 5 × 5 square meters in area and 2.44 meters tal.
 Shade structures are placed in areas that are unshaded at 12pm local time to increase access to shade.
 In smaller parks, structures are added to ensure at least 25% shade cover at 12pm local time, while in larger parks they are placed to maintain a maximum distance to shade of 50 meters.

 Function